PK-HQ/NEU394P/README.md

 (2) Stock Market Prediction
 (3) Generally neuroscience related topics, ideally realistic biologically-inspired models

-I have not teamed up with anyone at this point.
+I have not teamed up with anyone at this point, please feel free to reach out.
+Thanks!